Virtual Help icon Virtual Help

 • Have I read a hard copy of my work?

-• Have I evaluated my argument?
+• Have I evaluated my thesis statement?
 (Does it have a point?
 Is it opinionated?
-Is it referred to and proven in the body of the work?
-Can you tell what the piece is about from the introduction?)
+Is it referred to and proven in the work?
+Can you tell what the work is about from the thesis statement?)

 • Does each main paragraph have a topic sentence?